Approximate history of the Glamtastics (..open to review and further clarity:-)

 The history of The Glamtastics starts in Norwich, UK in the year 1998.
-Farrah Fawcett-Major (bass and vocals), Captain John Snort (guitar and vocals), Carlos Sultana (guitar), Del Skinner (guitar and lead vocals) & Speedy (drums) agreed on ‘The Critters’ as a band name.
+Farrah Fawcett-Minor (bass and vocals), Captain John Snort (guitar and vocals), Carlos Sultana (guitar), Del Skinner (guitar and lead vocals) & Speedy (drums) agreed on ‘The Critters’ as a band name.
 Gigging started shortly after where they would often be found raising the roof at The Ship public house in Gt.
 Yarmouth (remember Molly?) along with other local venues.
 The set was primarily classic rock and country rock covers from the 70’s and 80’s.

 During the early noughties Del and Speedy departed, Farrah took over lead vocals and Luke Warm took over on the drums.
 This prompted the band to change their name to the Glamtastics and change the set a little by the introduction of a few 70’s glam numbers.
 Regular gigs continued to snowball whilst the set continued to evolve.